GeniusHawlah/music-event-booking/README.md

 - Booked seats turn red in real-time, ensuring other users see the updated status.
 - Seats refresh every five seconds for near-instant updates.
 - If for some reasons, an already booked seat that's yet to update on frontend is selected by a user, the backend handles it gracefully, preventing conflicts.
 Even for deleted events and some nearly impossible scenarios.
+- You get an email upon a successful booking.

 ### ⏳ Event Countdown & Notifications
 - Each event has a countdown timer, retrieved from the backend and updated periodically.